microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Get-EntraBetaDeletedDirectoryObject.md

 ```

 ## Description
-this cmdlet is used to retrieve a soft deleted directory object from the directory.
+This cmdlet is used to retrieve a soft deleted directory object from the directory.
 Note that soft delete for groups is currently only implemented for Unified Groups (a.k.a.
 Office 365 Groups).